Michael J. Colacurcio

-Michael Joseph Colacurcio (born July 2, 1939) is a distinguished professor of English at UCLA.
+Michael Joseph Colacurcio (born July 2, 1939) is a distinguished professor of English at University of California, Los Angeles.
 He specializes in American literature and literary history.

 Biographical information

 Education and academic career

-Michael Colacurcio studied at Xavier University (B.A., 1958; M.A., 1959) and the University of Illinois (Ph.D., 1963).
-He taught English literature at Cornell University from 1963 to 1976 (during the 1968-1969 academic year he taught at the Ohio State University).
-Since 1980, Colacurcio has taught in California, first at the University of California at Irvine, then at the University of California, Los Angeles (UCLA), where he currently teaches in the Department of English.
+Michael Colacurcio studied at Xavier University (B.A., 1958; M.A., 1959) and the University of Illinois Urbana-Champaign (Ph.D., 1963).
+He taught English literature at Cornell University from 1963 to 1976 (during the 1968-1969 academic year he taught at Ohio State University).
+Colacurcio has taught at the University of California, Irvine, then at the University of California, Los Angeles (UCLA), where he currently teaches in the Department of English.

 Scholarship

 Colacurcio's main interest is American literature of the colonial and Romantic periods.
 While he has written extensively on such subjects as Puritanism, Herman Melville, and Ralph Waldo Emerson, he is perhaps best known for his scholarship on the work of Nathaniel Hawthorne.